LibCity/Bigscity-LibCity-Docs/source/user_guide/data/dataset_class.md

 - `TrajectoryDataset`

   Base class for all trajectory location prediction tasks.
+The raw trajectory records will be cut according to the set `window_size` and `cut_method`, which means the months-long trajectory in the raw data set will be cut into sub-trajectories that meet the single travel time/distance length.
+After the cutting is completed, the corresponding trajectory spatiotemporal feature encoder will be called according to the set `traj_encoder` parameter to extract the features of the trajectory and generate model input.

 - `TrafficStateDataset`